 A minimum of 14 courses must be completed no later than the end of the second year.

-At least 10 courses must be at the 200- (graduate) level, and at least 6 of these 10 must be taken within the department.
+At least ten courses must be at the 200- (graduate) level, and at least six of these ten must be taken within the department.
 Graduate students in the English department will have priority for admission into 200-level courses.

 Independent Study and Creative Writing